BradleyCanty/DIY-21700-Battery-System/README.md

 4) Determine the battery's number of cells in series ((nominal voltage required)/(cell voltage))
 5) Determine the number of cells in parallel (max battery discharge rate)/(max cell discharge rate), and select the 21700 cell having the highest charge capacity for the intended discharge rate.
 This is iterative. **NEEDS CLARIFICATION.
 NEEDS TO TAKE INTO ACCOUNT THE RANGE/ENDURANCE REQUIREMENTS.**

+"Generally speaking for efficiency you want to maximize prop diameter.
+You can also benefit from higher voltage if it means you can use thinner wiring and lower-current ESCs (though they need to support the higher voltage).
+This generally means motors with lower Kv to avoid spinning the prop unnecessarily fast.
+Pick the props first, then figure out how fast you need to spin them, then pick a motor/cell-count to give that speed, then pick an ESC and battery capacity and C-rating to be able to supply the necessary current for the required amount of time."
+Look into using **ecalc.ch**

 ## Required Tools

 ## Bill of Materials and Total Cost